 This recipe below, and any of my brownie recipes, will work with any cocoa you have or can find.
 But you’ll want to keep in mind the different flavor profiles and how you’ll feel about a slightly drier (flakier) brownie versus one that is soft and fudgy in the center.

-And for this recipe in particular, because the brownie is sandwiched between a crumbly graham crust and a soft, very sweet marshmallow – those different flavor profiles are going to matter.
+For this recipe in particular, because the brownie is sandwiched between a crumbly graham crust and a soft, very sweet marshmallow – those different flavor profiles are going to matter.
 My recommendation for these is either a dutched cocoa or a blend of dutch and black.
 For the s’mores brownies pictured I used a blend with the Carbon Black, because the bitterness of the black cocoa checks the marsmhallows’ sweetness and the dutched Rich Terracotta will give you that deep chocolate taste you’ll savor.
 Now shall we make them?
 Let’s!

 Share & tag me on instagram @buttermilkbysam